Who reached the Nations League finals? Who was promoted? Who was relegated?

 Article body

-The UEFA Nations League, which began with four rounds of games in June, concluded on Tuesday.
+The 2022/23 UEFA Nations League began with four rounds of games in June and concluded with two more in September.
 We sum up the relegation and promotion issues.

 2022/23 UEFA Nations League so far